 - Wheelchair locations should be integrated with other seating areas (chairs removed should be interspersed - front, middle, back, sides of room, etc.)

 Materials: If overhead projections, easels or dry erase boards will be used, it's helpful to provide everyone with the same information in hard copy format.
-In addition, some people with visual impairments require the size of type print to be enlarged; having a few copies on hand with 16-point type is helpful.
+In addition, some people with visual impairments require the type size to be enlarged; having a few copies on hand with 16 point type is helpful.

-Food/Beverages/Info booths, etc.: Keep the following measurements in mind if you will be providing food or drink, information, registration, use of machines/equipment, etc., at tables or booths:
+Food/Beverages/Info booths, etc.: Keep the following measurements in mind if you will be providing food or drinks, information, registration, use of machines/equipment, etc., at tables or booths:

 - Aisles: At least 36" wide for maneuverability, and up to 44" wide if goods/services are available on both sides of an aisle.